Alexandrite: The Rare Colour-Changing Gemstone

 | Historic Russian | Large size, certified Ural origin | 100,000 €+ per carat |

 By way of comparison, a top-quality alexandrite can cost more than a diamond, a ruby or an emerald of equivalent size.
-This exceptional valuation is explained by the combination of natural rarity and sharply rising global demand, particularly across Asia.
+This extreme valuation is explained by the combination of natural rarity and sharply rising global demand, particularly in Asia.

-Top-quality alexandrites have seen their prices rise steadily over twenty years, frequently outpacing the appreciation of other precious stones.
-Russian specimens and stones above 2 carats are particularly sought after by collectors.
+Top-quality alexandrites have seen their prices rise steadily over twenty years, often outpacing the appreciation of other precious stones.
+Russian pieces and specimens of more than 2 carats are particularly sought after by collectors.

 Alexandrite is the birthstone for the month of June (alongside pearl and moonstone) and is traditionally associated with the 55th wedding anniversary.

 In crystal-healing traditions, it is associated with balance and harmony between body and mind.
-Its colour change symbolises adaptability and flexibility, a reminder that change is one of life's constants.
-It is also regarded as a stone of luck and prosperity, inheriting its imperial Russian symbolism.
+Its colour change symbolises adaptability and flexibility, a reminder that change is a constant of life.
+It is also regarded as a stone of luck and prosperity, inheriting its symbolism from the Russian imperial tradition.

-In sentimental jewellery, to give an alexandrite is to celebrate a rich, multifaceted relationship — a person whose character reveals itself differently in different lights.
+In sentimental jewellery, to give an alexandrite is to celebrate a rich and multifaceted relationship — a person whose personality reveals itself in different lights.
 It is an ideal choice for those seeking a truly unique engagement ring, far removed from convention.

 With a hardness of 8.5 on the Mohs scale (just below sapphire and ruby), alexandrite is perfectly suited to everyday wear.
 It resists the scratches and knocks of daily life, making it an excellent choice for an engagement ring or an everyday ring.

-To allow the colour change to shine, a clean solitaire setting or a surround of small white diamonds is often preferred, so as not to compete with the stone's chromatic phenomenon.
+To best showcase the colour change, a clean solitaire setting or a surround of small white diamonds is often preferred, so as not to compete with the chromatic phenomenon.

 At Bonnot Paris, we guide our clients in the search for exceptional alexandrites and the creation of bespoke pieces that bring out the full beauty of this extraordinary stone.
 Every alexandrite is selected for the intensity of its colour change and the beauty of its hues.

 The rarity and high price of natural alexandrite have led to the development of synthetic versions.
-Synthetic alexandrite, produced in a laboratory by the Czochralski method or by flux growth, shares the same chemical composition and physical properties as the natural stone.
+Synthetic alexandrite, produced in a laboratory using the Czochralski method or flux growth, shares the same chemical composition and physical properties as the natural stone.

 It is essential to purchase an alexandrite accompanied by a certificate issued by a recognised laboratory: GRS, Gübelin, SSEF or GIA.
 This certificate will confirm the stone's natural origin and the absence of treatment.
 At Bonnot Paris, every alexandrite we offer is certified by an internationally recognised laboratory.

 Caring for an alexandrite is relatively straightforward, thanks to its excellent hardness.
-Here are our recommendations for preserving the beauty of your stone over the years.
+Here are our recommendations for preserving the brilliance of your stone over the years.

 For everyday cleaning, use lukewarm soapy water with a mild soap and a soft brush (such as a soft-bristled toothbrush).
 Rinse thoroughly with clean water and dry with a soft, lint-free cloth.
-Ultrasonic cleaning is generally safe for alexandrite, unless the stone has fractures or significant inclusions — if in doubt, opt for gentle hand-cleaning.
+Ultrasonic cleaning is generally safe for alexandrite, unless the stone has fractures or significant inclusions — if in doubt, opt for manual cleaning.

 Choosing an alexandrite for an engagement ring is a deeply personal and distinctive choice.
 Here is why this stone deserves your attention.